awsdocs/aws-ruby-developer-guide/doc_source/repl.rst

     :keywords: AWS SDK for ruby, aws.rb, aws-v3.rb, aws-sdk-core gem, ruby code examples

-Developers can use :code:`aws-v3.rb` (formerly :code:`aws.rb`), the interactive command line read-evaluate-print loop (REPL) console tool that is part of the :code:`aws-sdk-core` gem.
+Developers can use :code:`aws-v3.rb` (formerly :code:`aws.rb`), the interactive command line read-evaluate-print loop (REPL) console tool that is part of the :code:`aws-sdk` gem.

 Although :code:`aws-v3.rb` does work with the Interactive Ruby Shell (:code:`irb`), we recommend that you install :code:`pry`, which provides a more powerful REPL environment.